CrisFlagg/DanDroneR/readme.md

   - Watco Companies (shortline)
 - Technology providers and partners:
   - DroneDeploy
-  - Skydio (dock-based BVLOS ops)
+  - Skydio (dock-based operations)
   - FlytBase (autonomous orchestration)
   - Hextronics (drone docks)
   - Phase One (imagery)
-  - Collins Aerospace (CNPC radios for BVLOS command/control)
+  - Collins Aerospace (command and control for long-range flights)
-  - Automodality (AMROS/Perceptive Navigation)
+  - Automodality (navigation in confined spaces)
   - American Rail Engineers (ARE)
   - Nordic Unmanned (Staaker Railway Drone)

 ## Future Use and Applications

-Growth areas include scaling yard inventory automation to additional intermodal facilities, expanding one-to-many remote operations, and deeper integration with yard management (e.g., automated switch-list optimization, load planning).
-Track and bridge inspections will incorporate more edge AI (e.g., joint bar bolt detection, switch point gaps, gauge issues), higher-precision positioning (RTK), and coverage beyond yards to “line of road.”
-Railroads indicate plans to activate autonomous systems at numerous locations (e.g., CSX) and continue expansion of inventory automation (e.g., BNSF).
-As detect-and-avoid and BVLOS frameworks mature, longer-range remote operations will become more routine, improving inspection frequency and safety while reducing dwell and disruption.
+Railroads are expanding these programs to more yards and longer stretches of track.
+Expect broader remote operations from centralized control rooms, more sites with routine inventory updates, and inspection software that can automatically flag issues like loose fasteners or gaps at switches.
+As safety frameworks mature, BVLOS operations will become easier to run routinely, increasing inspection frequency and reducing downtime.
+Overall, the aim is fewer manual counts, faster incident response, safer bridge inspections, and better visibility of assets across the network.

 ## Key Facts and Figures

-This section summarizes sourced evidence of how railroads use drones—often integrated with GIS/AI—for intermodal yard inventory, security, and infrastructure inspection:
+Plain‑language takeaways drawn from the sources:

 - BNSF Railway
-  - Automated Yard Check (AYC): drone-in-a-box flights every 30–90 minutes; AI/OCR reads container IDs and slot numbers; thermal imagery supports nighttime security.
+  - Runs scheduled yard inventory flights every 30–90 minutes at major intermodal yards; software reads container numbers and parking locations.
-  - Reported a 20% inventory accuracy improvement vs. manual checks; initial basemaps included ~50,000 parking spaces.
+  - Reports about a 20% improvement in inventory accuracy versus manual checks; early basemaps covered roughly 50,000 parking spaces.
-  - Remote, dock-based BVLOS (nationwide waiver, 2021–2023) for yard security, emergency response, inspections at up to 100 ft AGL.
-  - First civil BVLOS long-range (132-mile) inspection flight (New Mexico, FAA Pathfinder).
-  - Patent (2024) describes end-to-end drone-based automated yard check and GIS conversion from GPS to lot/row/slot.
+  - Has operated remote, dock‑based flights up to 100 ft high for security and emergency work; demonstrated a 132‑mile long‑range inspection in New Mexico.
+  - Received a 2024 patent describing its automated yard inventory and mapping approach.

 - CSX Transportation
-  - Autonomous yard defect detection at 13 sites: DJI M350 RTK in Hextronics docks, Phase One camera, FlytBase orchestration, CASIA-G detect-and-avoid.
-Altitude ~100 ft AGL; remote operations center; GIS-integrated workflow.
+  - Operates autonomous yard inspections at 13 sites using docked drones and high‑resolution cameras; missions are run when the track is available.
+  - Overseen from a remote operations center; typical flight height around 100 ft.

 - Union Pacific
-  - >250 certified pilots; routine yard audits, storm assessments, derailments, and bridge/tunnel inspections; exploring autonomous yard drones (e.g., broken-rail detection) and potential 3D imagery.
-Typical inspection altitude ~100 ft AGL.
+  - Trains and uses more than 250 drone pilots for yard audits, storm damage, derailments, and bridge/tunnel inspections.
+  - Exploring autonomous yard drones to detect problems faster; inspects 16,900+ bridges system‑wide.

 - Norfolk Southern and Canadian National
-  - VLOS operations with FAA-certified pilots for bridge/track/derailment assessments.
-CN notes improved safety from reduced need to place staff on bridges/track.
+  - Use drones under visual line‑of‑sight to supplement bridge and track inspections and to assess derailment sites, improving safety and speed.

 - Short lines (selected)
-  - Norfolk & Portsmouth Belt Line: drone-inspected an in-operation mechanical lift bridge (800 ft long, 200 ft high), capturing pins/bearings under load.
+  - Norfolk & Portsmouth Belt Line: inspected a large mechanical lift bridge while it remained in service, including parts under load.
-  - Watco’s Ohio River Bridge: drones reduced inspection duration from ~1 week to ~2 days and minimized mainline shutdowns.
+  - Watco (Ohio River Bridge): drone‑supported pre‑inspection reduced time from about a week to around two days and minimized mainline shutdowns.

-Metrics summarized (from sources):
+At‑a‑glance metrics:
-- Flight frequency: inventory flights at BNSF intermodal facilities every 30–90 minutes; CSX missions trigger when track becomes available; other inspections are scheduled/ad hoc.
+- Flight frequency: BNSF yard inventory flights every 30–90 minutes; CSX missions trigger when the track is clear; other inspections are scheduled or ad hoc.
-- Altitude: 100 ft AGL commonly cited for dock-based yard and track inspections (CSX, BNSF remote waiver, Union Pacific).
+- Altitude: around 100 ft above ground typical for dock‑based yard and track inspections (CSX, BNSF remote ops, Union Pacific).
-- Reported accuracy gains: BNSF AYC improved inventory accuracy by 20%.
+- Accuracy gains: BNSF reports about 20% better yard inventory accuracy versus manual counts.
-- Expansion plans: BNSF planned AYC expansion to six more locations (following 2023–2024 pilots); CSX scaling to numerous locations in 2025.
+- Expansion plans: BNSF planned expansion of yard inventory automation to additional locations; CSX scaling autonomous yard inspections to more sites.

 Upcoming rules and frameworks:
-- Transport Canada BVLOS final rule: effective November 4, 2025.
-Enables routine BVLOS ops for RPAS up to 150 kg in Class G (uncontrolled) airspace at low altitudes over sparsely populated areas, without an SFOC; introduces a new BVLOS pilot certification and eight-month transition to full implementation.
+- Transport Canada BVLOS final rule (effective November 4, 2025): allows routine BVLOS operations for drones up to 150 kg in Class G (uncontrolled) airspace at low altitudes over sparsely populated areas, without a case‑by‑case SFOC; includes a new BVLOS pilot certification and a transition period to full implementation.
-- FAA Part 108 BVLOS NPRM (proposed August 5, 2025; comment period to October 6, 2025): performance-based BVLOS framework with mandatory Safety Management Systems (SMS), detect-and-avoid and C2/cybersecurity requirements, TSA vetting, and scalable operational certification pathways; final rule expected in 2026.
+- FAA Part 108 BVLOS NPRM (proposed August 5, 2025; public comment to October 6, 2025): a performance‑based BVLOS framework with mandatory Safety Management Systems, safety technology requirements, personnel vetting, and scalable operator certifications; a final rule is expected in 2026.

 Download the dataset:
 - [Download rail_yard_drone_use.csv](file:///rail_yard_drone_use.csv)